 Aside from your standard bench press, back squat, power clean, and deadlift, bumper plates are a good option for workouts such as squat presses and front shoulder raises.
 Bumper plates are also specifically used for Olympic lifts as they are built to withstand the repeated drops.

-How long will the REP Fitness Bumper bumper plates last?
+How much do the REP Fitness Bumper Plates cost?